of Steel Manufacturers of Australia has a long-standing history

 Executive Director and Secretary since 1998.

-continue as representation on Australian Standards and
+principal activities continue as representation on Australian Standards and

 other committees and organisations, and representing the interests of its

 various Board committees.
 The BOSMA Climate Change committee under the

 under the Chairmanship of Rob Johnson have been particularly active in

 recent times.
-In addition David Armston continues to serve on
+In addition David Armston continues to serve on the Standards

-foundry industries, the current membership comprises BlueScope Steel making steel in Port Kembla, and
+industries, the current membership comprises BlueScope Steel making steel

-the Arrium/OneSteel Group making steel in Whyalla, Sydney, Melbourne and
+Arrium/OneSteel Group making steel in Whyalla, Sydney and Melbourne.